-Last Reauthorized
+Last Reauthorized December 30, 2022

-Expires
+Expires September 30, 2027

-Families living in "at-risk" communities as identified in a statewide needs assessment.

-In FY 2022, 20 models were approved for funding, which means they have met the Department of Health and Human Services (HHS) criteria for effectiveness as well as statutory requirements for eligibility.72 The models vary in the number of home visits during a set period of time and the specific population their intervention targets.
+Who this Program Serves Families living in "at-risk" communities as identified in a statewide needs assessment.
+Delivery Method In FY 2022, 20 models were approved for funding, which means they have met the Department of Health and Human Services (HHS) criteria for effectiveness as well as statutory requirements for eligibility.
+71 The models vary in the number of home visits during a set period of time and the specific population their intervention targets.
 Professionals meet with parents in their homes from pregnancy through their child's kindergarten entry to provide mentoring and support on children's health and development; positive parenting techniques; and long-term planning.
 During the pandemic, visits transitioned to telephone or video visits, helping families identify COVID-19-related resources and continue access to critical health, early care and education, and family economic support.

-Number of Parents and Children Served in FY 2020

-MIECHV served 140,000 parents and children (71,000 families) in 925,000 home visits.73

-Federal Funding

-FY 2010: \$100 million, FY 2011: \$250 million, FY 2012: \$350 million of MIECHV caregivers were screened for depression within 3 months of enrollment or 3 months of delivery.
+Number of Parents and Children Served in FY 2021 MIECHV served 140,000 parents and children (71,000 families) in 925,000 home visits.
+72 Federal Funding FY 2013 - FY 2022 : \$400 million annually American Rescue Plan 73 : \$150 million FY 2023: \$500 million, FY 2024: \$550 million, FY 2025: \$600 million, FY 2026: \$650 million, FY 2027: \$800 million of MIECHV caregivers were screened for depression within 3 months of enrollment or 3 months of delivery.

-FY 2013 - FY 2022: \$400 million American Rescue Plan74: \$150 million of children in MIECHV had a family member who read, told stories, and/or sang with them on a daily basis.

-MIECHV Program Impact on Children and their Caregivers in FY 2020:
+MIECHV Program Impact on Children and their Caregivers in FY 202174: